yaritaft/cosmos-challenge/README.md

 2. We can do this with websockets to keep the connection alive until we finish processing.

-3. If we are able we can improve the Crossmint API, it would be better to create a "Bulk create" and "Bulk delete".
+3. If we are able, we can improve the Crossmint API, it would be better to create a "Bulk create" and "Bulk delete".
 In that way we can send a list and make it way faster without having to handle too mnay request.
    (I think this is another great option if we are able to do it)

-4. If we are able we can improve the Crossmint API, we can add support for multiple requests at the same time with more API instances or threads for example.
+4. If we are able, we can improve the Crossmint API, we can add support for multiple requests at the same time with more API instances or threads for example.

 ### Badges